1. What Can It Do?

 Backend Environment Variables

-Note: CLAW_CONNECT_URL is no longer required.
-The backend identifies platform JWT tools by the credential_mode field in the Tool Registry, not by URL matching.
+The backend needs one environment variable to enable JWT auto-generation:Note:CLAW_CONNECT_URLis no longer required.
+The backend identifies platform JWT tools by thecredential_modefield in the Tool Registry, not by URL matching.

 3. Quick Start (User)